 The research by Shmueli et al. (2016) proposes a set of procedures for prediction with PLS path models and the evaluation of their predictive performance.
 These procedures are combined in the PLSpredict package https://github.com/ISS-Analytics/pls-predict for the statistical software R. They allow generating different out-of-sample and in-sample predictions (e.g., case-wise and average predictions), which facilitate the evaluation of the predictive performance when analyzing new data (that was not used to estimate the PLS path model).
 The analysis serves as a diagnostic for possible overfitting of the PLS path model to the training data.

-Based on the procedures suggested by Shmueli et al. (2016), the current PLS predict algorithm implementation in the SmartPLS software allows researchers to obtain k-fold cross-validated prediction errors and prediction error summaries statistics (e.g., RMSE and MAPE) to assess the predictive performance of their PLS path model.
+Based on the procedures suggested by Shmueli et al. (2016), the current PLS predict algorithm implementation in the SmartPLS software allows researchers to obtain k-fold cross-validated prediction errors and prediction error summaries statistics such as the root mean squared error (RMSE), the mean absolute error (MAE), and the mean absolute percentage error (MAPE) to assess the predictive performance of their PLS path model for the manifest variables (MV or indicators) and the latent variables (LV or constructs).
+Note that all three criteria are available for the MV results, while it is only possible to compute the RMSE and MAE for the LV results.
+These criteria allow to compare the predictive performance of alternative PLS path models.

 Additional procedures and extensions are under development and may become part of future SmartPLS releases.